alexirpan/alexirpan.github.io/_posts/2016-12-17-dl-philosophy.markdown

 things to work at all (and work well) is a big enough achievement to justify publication.

-## Why is Deep Learning Progressing So Fast?
+# Why is Deep Learning Progressing So Fast?
+A Few Arguments

 I've made a big show of explaining how quickly the field moves.
 But why is deep learning in particular growing so fast, compared to other subfields in